kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/08-sending-email.md

 * Open it and you will see the lovely email
 * Examine link inside email, hover over it and see the URL is pointing to `http://localhost:7777`
 * Click link
-* Change and confirm password
+* Change and confirm changed password
 * And you should be automatically logged in

 ## Additional Resources